iamvalenciia/social/README.md

 An social media app allows users to offer services and make posts inviting others in their community to request their help.
 Those who offer assistance and complete tasks receive a badge on their profile as recognition for their contributions."

+### Tecnologies

+TypeScript, React.js, Vite, Tailwind CSS, Firebase

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000/login] to view it in the browser.

-### Tecnologies

-TypeScript
-React.js
-Vite
-Tailwind CSS
-Firebase